Miso Soup with Winter Vegetables

 - 2 medium onions, quartered and sliced

-- 4 medium potatoes, peeled and finely diced (see Variation)
+- 4 medium potatoes, scrubbed and finely diced (see Variation)

-- 1 1/2 cups shredded white cabbage, preferably napa
+- 1 1/2 cups shredded white or napa cabbage

-- 1 large celery stalk, cut into thick matchsticks
+- 1 large celery stalk, cut into short, thick matchsticks

 - 1 large carrot, peeled and cut into thick matchsticks